Bay-breasted warbler: Distribution

+Behavior and ecology

-Diet and behavior
+Food and feeding

 In the breeding season, bay-breasted warblers feed primarily on insects and spiders, especially the spruce budworm (Choristoneura fumiferana).
 These are gleaned from vegetation, never caught on the wing.
 To avoid competition with similar species, bay-breasted warblers concentrate their foraging on the breeding grounds to the interior middle portions of coniferous trees.
 On wintering grounds in the tropics, fruit forms a majority of the diet.
 Wintering bay-breasted warblers often form mixed-species flocks with other neotropical migrants and resident species.
 These flocks seek food in the forest canopy, and the bay-breasted warbler is often an aggressive member of the unit, bullying smaller species from potential food sources.

 Breeding

 Nests are typically constructed in the lower portion of a spruce or fir tree.
 The nest is cup-shaped and primarily composed of plant material, with spider silk often utilized as well.
-Average clutch size is 4-7 whitish eggs with dark spots.
+Average clutch size is 4–7 whitish eggs with dark spots.
 The young are altricial at birth, with limited down.